Gainesville Field Sobriety Tests Attorneys

 - Walk and turn: During this test, the officer will instruct you to walk heel-to-toe for a certain number of steps.
 They are looking to check your balance, as well as your ability to remember the number of steps instructed.
 Making a misstep during this test is easy, as you are likely to be very nervous and conditions such as an uneven surface can make it difficult.

-Call Our Field Sobriety Tests Attorney in Gainesville Today
+Call Our Gainesville Field Sobriety Tests Attorney Today

 If you were arrested after submitting to roadside testing, our Gainesville field sobriety tests attorney at Meldon Law can challenge the results as part of your defense to give you the best chance of beating the charges.
 Call us today at 800-373-8000 or contact us online to schedule a free case review.